Ivan Shishman of Bulgaria: Fall of Bulgaria

 In 1387, the united forces of the Principality of Serbia and the Kingdom of Bosnia managed to defeat the Ottomans in the Battle of Pločnik.
 Encouraged by the Christian success, Ivan Shishman immediately invalidated his vassalage to Murad I and refused to send troops in his support in 1388.
 The Ottomans reacted by sending a 30,000-strong army, under the command of the Grand Vizier Çandarlızade Ali Pasha, to the north of the Balkan Mountains.
 The Ottoman troops seized the fortresses of Shumen, Madara, Venchan and Ovech.
 Ivan Shishman left Tarnovo and headed to Nikopol, where he was besieged and forced to ask for peace.
 The Ottomans requested that he reconfirm his vassalage in addition to surrendering Silistra, at the time the most populous Bulgarian city along the Danube.
-However, Ivan Shishman, reassured by his neighbours that he would receive support and the preparations of Serbia for war, not only refused to let the Ottomans in the city, but also strengthened its walls.
+However, Ivan Shishman, reassured by his neighbours that he would receive support and the preparations of Serbia for war, not only refused to let the Ottomans in the city but also strengthened its walls.
 Ali Pasha crossed the Balkan Mountains for a second time to consecutively capture Shumen, Cherven, Svishtov and once again besiege Ivan Shishman in Nikopol.
 Surprised by the swift Ottoman response and having not received the promised assistance, the Bulgarian emperor had to ask for peace.
 His pleas were accepted, but the terms were harsher than the original: not only Silistra was to be surrendered, but Ottoman garrisons were to be stationed in other Bulgarian cities, most notably Shumen and Ovech.

 After the defeat of the Serbs and Bosniaks in the Battle of Kosovo on 15 June 1389, Ivan Shishman had to seek help from Hungary.
-During the winter of 1391–1392, he entered into secret negotiations with the King of Hungary Sigismund, who was planning a campaign against the Turks.
+During the winter of 1391–1392, he entered into secret negotiations with the King of Hungary Sigismund, Holy Roman Emperor, who was planning a campaign against the Turks.
 The new Ottoman sultan Bayezid I pretended to have peaceful intentions in order to cut off Ivan Shishman from his alliance with the Hungarians.
 However, in the spring of 1393 Bayezid gathered a large army from his dominions in the Balkans and Asia Minor and attacked Bulgaria.
 The Ottomans marched to the capital Tarnovo and besieged it.
-The defence of the capital was led by Patriarch Evtimiy because Ivan Shishman was located in Nikopol, presumably for better communication with Sigismund.
+The defence of the capital was led by Patriarch Evtimiy of Tarnovo because Ivan Shishman was located in Nikopol, presumably for better communication with Sigismund.
 After a three-month siege, Tarnovo fell on 17 July.
 According to the contemporary Bulgarian scholar and cleric Gregory Tsamblak, the city was not captured because of the Ottoman military strength but due to treason.
 The Ottoman campaign of 1393 devastated Bulgaria; in the wake of that invasion, the lands of Ivan Shishman were limited to Nikopol and several towns along the Danube.
 Upon his return from Wallachia after the Battle of Rovine in 1395, Bayezid I attacked and captured Nikopol and, according to the Anonymous Bulgarian Chronicle, murdered Ivan Shishman on 3 June 1395.
 A Byzantine chronicle gives the date as 29 October.
 However, some sources suggest that the Bulgarian ruler was captured and died in prison.